 Sorry, this doesn’t look like a valid email.

 Medifast makes no claim that these results are representative of all participants on the Medifast Program.
 Medifast recommends you consult with a physician before starting a weight-loss program.
-Medifast is the brand recommended by more than 20,000 doctors since 1980.
+Medifast is the brand recommended by more than 20,000 doctors since its founding.